ullgren/tell-stick-connector/README.md

     -DartifactId=jstick-api -Dversion=1.4 -Dpackaging=jar
 ```

-To be abel to use this connector you need to have a Tellstick device (standard or DUO) along with [telldus-core](http://developer.telldus.com/wiki/TellStickInstallationUbuntu)
+To be able to use this connector you need to have a Tellstick device (standard or DUO) along with [telldus-core](http://developer.telldus.com/wiki/TellStickInstallationUbuntu)
 software running on a Linux box (currently only Linux is supported due to limitation in the jstick-api).
 The runtime library libtelldus-core.so should be installed in system library path to make life easier.